|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed September 1, 1945 at 8:00pm

-Assigned to the 5th Air Force, 13th Rescue Group, 2nd Emergency Rescue Squadron (2nd ERS) "Snafu Snatchers".
+Assigned to the 5th Air Force (5th AF), 13th Rescue Group (13th RG), 2nd Emergency Rescue Squadron (2nd ERS) "Snafu Snatchers".
 No known nickname or nose art.
+When lost, engine serial number not noted in Missing Air Crew Report 16238 (MACR 16238).

-On September 1, 1945 took off from Morotai at 8:00pm piloted by 1st Lt.
-Dale V. Hannigan on an operational flight bound for Merauke.
-At 8:00pm, this B-17 crashed into the sea in the vicinity of Okaba off Merauke.
-The cause of the crash remains unknown.
+On September 1, 1945 at 8:00pm took off from Morotai piloted by 1st Lt.
+Dale V. Hannigan on an operational flight bound for Merauke in western New Guinea.
+The weather conditions are not noted on MACR 16238.
+At 8:00pm, this B-17 crashed into the sea in the vicinity of Okaba near Merauke.
+When this B-17 failed to arrive it was officially declared missing.
+The cause of the crash was never determined.

 After the crash, darkness, strong winds and rough seas prevented any immediate search from being mounted.